A family of specifications in development led by the MIPI Display Working Group

 - Support single-finger, stylus and multi-finger touch

 The highest priority areas are smartphones and tablets with touch, followed by PC laptop screens, and automotive displays and all-in-one touchscreen monitors.
-Other possible uses include devices such as LCD remote controls that use a display for their user interface.
+Other possible uses include devices such as remote controls that use a display for their user interface.

 It should be noted that it is not a goal of the initiative to develop any new physical transport layers.
 Rather, many existing physical layers already meet the anticipated bandwidth and latency requirements for a robust, high-performance touch interface.

 The family of specifications is intended to meet the following top-level requirements:

 - Data transmission from the touch device to the processor that contains processed, pre-processed touch controller data or raw touch sensor data.

 - Touch device initialization configuration, calibration and self-testing information.